Ishay Ribo: Awards and recognition

 In 2012, Ribo received an ACUM prize for encouraging creativity.
 For his debut single ("Tocho Ratzuf Ahavah") he was named Singer of the Year, Discovery of the Year, and Song of the Year by Radio Galei Israel and Maariv.
 He also won the accolades of Singer of the Year, Album of the Year (Tocho Ratzuf Ahavah), and Song of the Year ("Kol Dodi") from Radio Kol Chai.
+He was voted Singer of the Year 2024 by streaming platform 24Six.

 In 2017, he performed at the torch-lighting ceremony on Israel's 69th Independence Day.

 In 2019, he was awarded the Israel Minister of Education's Uri Orbach Prize for Jewish Culture in the field of music.

-In 2019 Israeli singer Ishay Ribo won first place for the Most Views On YouTube In 2019 by an Orthodox Jewish Artist.
+In 2019, Ribo won first place for the Most Views On YouTube In 2019 by an Orthodox Jewish Artist.
 He won the award by a high margin for the second year in a row.
 Ribo's official YouTube channel had 224 million views and 212,000 subscribers.
 This is the second year in the row that Ribo doubled the number of views on his channel within a year.

+Personal life

+Ribo is married to Yael, daughter of Rabbi Avner Tonic, and they have five children.
+They live in the Kiryat Moshe neighborhood of Jerusalem.